 Security and stability in prisons and jails are critical to administer justice, protect the public and ensure the safety of incarcerated persons.
 This responsibility falls heaviest on the shoulders of front-line corrections officers (COs) working within facilities on a day-to-day basis.
 As COs work to maintain peaceful order within facilities and between incarcerated persons with histories of mental illness, substance abuse and violence, they also routinely put themselves in harm’s way.
 This is why being a CO is considered one of the riskiest professions.

 Between 2005 and 2009, the rate of sustained, nonfatal workplace injuries per 1,000 COs was 33, which ranked third only to police officers and security guards.
 Between 1999 and 2008, 113 U.S. COs lost their lives in the line of duty.
 COs also deal with high levels of stress, burnout and a variety of other mental health-related consequences.
 These factors may have contributed to the estimated 16 percent of COs who, between 2000 and 2008, resigned from their posts after only three years on the job.
 Turnover figures are often higher for individual corrections departments.

 These impacts can have damaging effects on the wider prison institution.
-Staff shortages and officer absences from work can create a cycle of low officer-to-inmate ratios and threaten the security of the facility.
+Staff shortages and officer absences from work can create a cycle of low officer-to-incarcerated person ratios and threaten the security of the facility.
 Given these circumstances, it is imperative that the safety and wellness of COs is made a priority within corrections facilities and for future corrections research.

 Risks and dangers faced by COs